-In 2015 Denmark passed a law making “sit-stand” desks a legal requirement for employers.
-Alison Campie investigates the health benefits of standing whilst working, and asks what steps the UK has taken to provide such desks
+In 2015 Denmark passed a law making ‘sit-stand’ desks a legal requirement.
+ALISON CAMPIE investigates the health benefits of standing up to work, and asks what steps the UK has taken to provide such desks…

 Even if you’re the type to off-set a stressful day at your workstation with a good workout at the gym, it might not matter.
 Researchers have found that even physical activity may not be enough to fend-off the harm caused.
 And with office workers spending 85 per cent of their day sitting down, you can see where the risk lies for those who spend their days desk-bound.

 A movement is gathering pace to ‘Get Britain Standing’, with pockets of good workplace practice emerging across the country.
 NHS Highland, for example, is encouraging its employees to hold meetings standing up and walk to find their colleagues, instead of sending an email or phoning across the office.

 80 per cent of workers in Denmark now have access to “sit-stand” desks, but it is thought that only one per cent of workers in the UK have the same privilege, although standing up at work is nothing particularly new for Brits – Winston Churchill was known to have used a special standing desk, as did Americans Ernest Hemingway and Benjamin Franklin.
 In the nineteenth century Victorian clerks also did their business standing up and moved around as a matter of course.

 Borgen‘s Torben Friis, Katarina Fønsmark and Alexander Hjørt hold a standing meeting

 Stuart Palma, a professional advisor for the Chartered Society of Physiotherapy, said standing desks have to be considered by employees once again, given the “horrendous” figures linking sitting down to poor health.